pietromandracci/gnuplot_manager/README.rst

 >>> myplot = gm.new_plot(gnuplot_default=True, title='Using gnuplot defaults')

-.. note:: if you have tried the examples above, it is better that you call the *plot_close_all()* function to close all the plot windows opened in memory (none of which has something plotted yet):
+.. note:: If you have tried some of the examples described up to now, you have opened several *_PlotWindow* instances, none of which has opened a window on the screen, since there is nothing plotted yet.
+You can  close all the open plot windows,  terminating the associated gnuplot terminals, using the *plot_close_all()* function, described in the `Closing plot windows`_  section:

    >>> gm.plot_close_all()
-   (0,'Ok')
+   (0, 'Ok')

 Plotting from data
 ==================